armory/documentation/_spinnaker/aws-container-marketplace.md

 ### Configuring TLS certificates

-Configuring TLS certificates for ingresses is often very environment-specific.
+Configuring TLS certificates for ingresses is environment-specific.
 In general, you want to do the following:

 * Add certificate(s) so that our ingress controller can use them
 * Configure the ingress(es) so that NGINX (or the load balancer in front of NGINX, or your alternative ingress controller) terminates TLS using the certificate(s)
 * Update Spinnaker to be aware of the new TLS endpoints, by replacing `http` by `https` to override the base URLs in the previous section.

-## Next Steps
+## Next steps

 Now that Spinnaker is running, here are potential next steps:

-* Configuration of certificates to secure our cluster (see [this section](#configuring-tls-certificates) for notes on this)
+* Configuring certificates to secure our cluster (see [this section](#configuring-tls-certificates) for notes on this)
-* Configuration of Authentication/Authorization (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/security/))
+* Configuring authentication/authorization (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/security/))
-* Add external Kubernetes accounts to deploy applications to (see [this KB article](https://kb.armory.io/installation/spinnaker-add-kubernetes/))
+* Adding external Kubernetes accounts to deploy applications to (see [this KB article](https://kb.armory.io/installation/spinnaker-add-kubernetes/))
-* Add AWS accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/aws/))
+* Adding AWS accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/aws/))